WearableSensing/lsl-tools/README.md

 Before you can run the script, you must install the necessary files and dependencies on your system.
 - [BciPy](https://github.com/CAMBI-tech/BciPy): Python library that supports experimental data collection.

-- [Python](https://www.python.org/downloads/release/python-390/): Python 3.9 is strictly required.
+- [Python](https://www.python.org/downloads/release/python-3913/): Python 3.9.13 is strictly required.
 This is necessary for compatibility with the ```bcipy``` dependancy.
-> This script has been set up using Python 3.9.13
+> Other version of Python 3.9 have not been tested.

 ## Setup Instructions